 Running a business means having to use a wide range of different online tools and services.
 Sometimes switching from one program or tab to another can get frustrating, and whenever there are inconsistencies and you’re not able to finish a task easily, it can really eat away at your patience, time, and profit margins.

-That’s likely why you’ve decided to look at utilizing Zapier, an incredibly versatile online program that lets different tools “talk” to each other.
+That’s likely why you’ve decided to look at utilizing Zapier, an incredibly versatile online program that lets different tools “talk” to each other (Read our full Zapier Review).
 It automates tasks like adding new clients to a sales CRM whenever they’re booked on a website or turning Office 365 emails into Todoist tasks.
 Streamlined services like these are extremely helpful, but those unfamiliar with how Zapier works or want to maximize its functions might need the advice of certain experts.

 How can you find and hire the right person who’s knowledgeable about Zapier and can utilize its functions for your specific needs?
 In this article, we provide a step-by-step guide on how to find and hire the right Zapier expert to automate digital tasks.